d3dc/react-flying-saucer/README.md

 > The 👾 aren't in the bikeshed.

-A zero-config way to write functional react apps that scale.
+ A zero-config way to write scalable single-page apps with functional react.

 **features:**